ordepdev/ordepdev.github.io/_drafts/test-driven-developers.md

-Before jumping into testing culture and best practices, let's reflect on the types of software projects that most of us end up working on during our career and the types of testing that I found really useful.
+Before jumping into testing culture and best practices, let's reflect on the types of software projects that most of us end up working on during our career and the types of testing that I found really useful for each one.

 ## Types of Software Projects